ethereum/evmone/docs/efficient_gas_calculation_algorithm.md

 1. Base gas cost.

    This is the static gas cost of instructions.
-Some instructions may have additional cost depending on their operand values - these have to be handled individually during the instruction execution.
+Some instructions may have _additional_ cost depending on their operand values and/or the environment — these have to be handled individually during the instruction execution.
+   The _final_ cost is never less than the _base_ cost.

 2. Stack height requirement.

-   This is the minimum stack height (number of items on the stack) required for the instruction execution.
+   This is the minimum stack height (number of items on the stack) required prior to the instruction execution.

 3. Stack height change.